ronits2407/Umiamdigitalhub/README.md

 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Set up the database.
 4. Run the Flask application using `python app.py`.
+5. For testing purposes the following is the list of emails ( analogous to list of emails of umiam residents):- user@iitg.ac.in example@iitg.ac.in

 ## Contributing 🤝